 PACT is open from 12 Noon to 3.30 pm Wed.
 Thurs.
 Fri. and Sat. for anyone looking for a new animal in their life.
 Outside of these times is appointment only please.
 N.B PACT is not a visitors centre.

 If you want to give a regular donation please click here.

 To relieve the suffering of animals of any species who are in need of care and attention and in particular to provide or maintain animal sanctuaries or other facilities for the reception and care of animals and the treatment of sick or ill-treated animals.

 PACT is a charity that begins where other local organisations have neither the facilities nor expertise to cope.

 PACT rescues, rehabilitates, and where possible re-homes, neglected, injured and abandoned animals.
-Their speciality is 'problem animals', victims of physical or mental abuse, they are coaxed back to health, overcoming their behavioural distress, and restoring their dignity.
+Their specialty is 'problem animals', victims of physical or mental abuse, they are coaxed back to health, overcoming their behavioral distress, and restoring their dignity.
 In most cases these poor creatures would have had no option other than euthanasia.

 PACT has a strict ‘no kill' policy.

 To all questions, the answers must always be, 'what is best for the animals'?

 Over the past sixteen years, PACT has re homed or released over 5,000 animals, and now has over 1200 resident animals at the sanctuary.
 Exotic birds, Rats, Gerbils, Hamsters, Ferrets, Rabbits, Guinea Pigs, Cats, Dogs, Sheep, Pigs, Goats, Ponies, and Horses.

 Our Work With Wildlife.